TADFF15 Interview: A discussion with the producers, writers, and cast of A Christmas Horror Story

 CHSRichings

 According to Steve Hoban, the idea for A Christmas Horror Story came about because he was always interested in doing a Christmas version of Creepshow and that an opportunity to make the film came when another film project was delayed.
-“We thought maybe we can pull this together quickly enough and we had just finished working on a TV series called Darknet, that was an anthologized TV series,” says Hoban.
-“We knew that we couldnt just pull out a feature script and develop that quickly, but we did know what we could develop several short stories really quickly, with the writers that we worked with on Darknet.”
-Hoban to avoid the typical Creepshow anthology, with one story after another, so A Christmas Horror Story was envisioned so that all the stories would interweave and tell the story of Christmas Eve in the town of Bailey Downs, which also happens to be the setting of Hoban's earlier production Ginger Snaps.
+“We thought maybe we can pull this quickly enough and we had just finished working on a TV series called Darknet, that was an anthologized TV series,” says Hoban.
+“We knew that we couldnt just pull out a feature script and develop it that quickly, but we did know what we could develop several short stories really quickly, with the writers that we worked with on Darknet.”
+Hoban wanted to avoid the typical Creepshow anthology, with one story after another, so A Christmas Horror Story was envisioned so that all the stories would interweave and tell the story of Christmas Eve in the town of Bailey Downs, which also happens to be the setting of Hoban’s earlier production Ginger Snaps.

-Mark Smith explained the process for coming up with the stories, which involved full collaboration with the writers, all of whom they worked with in the past.
+Mark Smith explained the process for coming with the stories, which involved full collaboration with the writers, all of whom they worked with in the past.
 “We got together and they pitched various stories, about ten different ones,” says Smith.
 “Then we brainstormed and whittled it down to five and by the time we actually went to shoot, we had extricated number five, cause there was too much writing; it would be a two hour film.”
 Two of these writers were Pascal Trottier and Doug Taylor, who had both worked on Darknet.
 The two further elaborated on their story ideas.

 CHSChangeling1